 University of Nottingham

-[[Coat of arms]] of the University of Nottingham The University of Nottingham is a public research university in Nottingham, England.
-It was founded as University College Nottingham in 1881, and was granted a royal charter in 1948.
+The University of Nottingham is a public research university in Nottingham, England.
+It was founded as University College Nottingham in 1881, and was granted a royal charter as a university in 1948.

-Nottingham's main campus (University Park) with Jubilee Campus and teaching hospital (Queen's Medical Centre) are located within the City of Nottingham, with a number of smaller campuses and sites elsewhere in Nottinghamshire and Derbyshire.
+Nottingham's main campus (University Park), the Jubilee Campus and the main teaching hospital (Queen's Medical Centre) are located within the City of Nottingham, with a number of smaller campuses and sites elsewhere in Nottinghamshire and Derbyshire.
 Outside the UK, the university has campuses in Semenyih, Malaysia, and Ningbo, China.
-Nottingham is organised into five constituent faculties, within which there are more than 50 schools, departments, institutes and research centres.
-Nottingham has more than 46,000 students and 7,000 staff across the UK, China and Malaysia and had an income of £811.2 million in 2022–23, of which £129.5 million was from research grants and contracts.
+UK academic operations are organised into five faculties, and the university has more than 46,000 students and 7,000 staff across the UK, China and Malaysia.
+It had an income of £845 million in 2024–25, of which £140.3 million was from research grants and contracts, with an expenditure of £924.2 million.

 Other Authors: ...University of Nottingham Department of Music...